 “So will I. Now let’s go get what we came for and go home.”

-The stairs finally ended what felt like hundreds of feet up, and lead into a large, round room that spanned the width of the tower.
+The stairs finally ended after what seemed a small mountain’s height and led into a large, round room that spanned the width of the tower.
 Mouldering rugs covered the floor, and upon the walls once magnificent murals had flaked away into illegibility.
 In the center of the room a small dais rose.
-There was some item upon it surface, glowing with unnatural light the bathed the room.
+There was a glowing item upon it surface, bathing the room with unnatural light.
 Sargt approached it cautiously, feeling with his feet to make sure no panel of the floor suddenly sank, that no wires crossed his path.
 The ancient people’s sacred spaces had been rife with traps many times before, and he had no desire to repeat the experience.
 He stepped up onto the dais, and crouched before the glowing object, lowering himself onto one knee.

 “Nice prayer, Sar.”

 “A necessary one.
-I may not be a priest or some sort of paladin, but I know when it is my duty to beseech the gods for mercy and grace.”
+I may not be a priest or some sort of holy warrior, but I know when it is my duty to beseech the gods for mercy and grace.”

 “Why are you so serious about some ancient, probably dead god?”
-Blueberry hopped onto Sargt’s wrist, looking at the item, bobbing his head back and forth to let both his eyes take it in in its full glory.
+Blueberry hopped onto Sargt’s wrist, looking at the relic, bobbing his head every which way to let both his eyes take in its full glory.

 “Whatever you say.
 So, what is it?”